nshkrdotcom/jsv/guides/schemas/defining-schemas.md

 # Defining Schemas

-This guide explains what are the different possible values to use as a schema with JSV.
+This guide explains the different possible values to use as a schema with JSV.

-## Schemas sources
+## Schema sources

 Schemas given as input to JSV can come from two sources:

 * Schemas given directly to the `JSV.build/2` function.
-Those are expected to be maps or booleans.
+These are expected to be maps or booleans.
 JSV will not parse JSON strings.
 * Schemas returned by resolvers.
-Those should be maps and booleans as well.
+These should also be maps (but not booleans).
   The built-in resolvers will handle JSON deserialization automatically.

 JSV is designed to work with raw schemas.
 Any map or boolean is a valid schema.
-So for instance it is possible to directly use a schema from a file:
+For instance, it is possible to directly use a schema from a file:

 ```elixir
 root =